Professor-G/MicroLIA/docs/source/Examples.rst

    data_x = data[:,2:].astype('float')
    data_y = data[:,0]

 With our training data loaded we can create our machine learning engine with MicroLIA's `models <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/models/index.html>`_ module.
-By default, when training the model three optimization procedures will automatically run, in the following order:
+When training the model three optimization procedures can be enabled:

 -  Missing values (NaN) will be imputed using the `sklearn implementation of the k Nearest Neighbors imputation algorithm <https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html>`_.
 The imputer will be saved so that it can be applied to transform new, unseen data, serving as a means to address the issue of missing data values.

 -  The features that contain useful information will be selected using `BorutaShap <https://zenodo.org/record/4247618>`_, a procedure based off of the Boruta algorithm developed by `Kursa and Rudnicki 2011 <https://arxiv.org/pdf/1106.5112.pdf>`_.
 BorutaShap method improves upon the original algorithm by coupling its probabilistic approach to feature selection with `Shapley Values <https://christophm.github.io/interpretable-ml-book/shapley.html>`_.
-While bagging algorithms like the Random Forest are robust to irrelevant features, computation-wise, it is imperative that we compute only the features that are helpful.
+While bagging algorithms like the Random Forest can be robust to irrelevant features, computation-wise, it is imperative that we compute only the features that are helpful.

 -  Finally, the model hyperparameters will be optimized using the hyperparameter optimization software `Optuna <https://optuna.org/>`_, developed by `Akiba et al 2019 <https://arxiv.org/abs/1907.10902>`_.
 The default sampler Optuna employs is the Tree Parzen Estimator, a Bayesian optimization approach that effectively reduces the error by narrowing the search space according to the performance of previous iterations, therefore in principle it is best to increase the number of trials to perform.

-As these three methods are executed by default, we can create and optimize an XGBoost classifier using the following code:
+As these three methods are disabled by default, we can create and optimize an XGBoost classifier using the following code:

 .. code-block:: python

    from MicroLIA import ensemble_model

-   model = ensemble_model.Classifier(data_x, data_y, clf='xgb')
+   model = ensemble_model.Classifier(data_x, data_y, clf='xgb', impute=True, optimize=True, n_iter=25, boruta_trials=25)
    model.create()

 To avoid overfitting during the optimization procedure, 3-fold cross-validation is performed to assess performance at the end of each trial, therefore the hyperparameter optimization can take a long time depending on the size of the training set and the algorithm being optimized.
 This setting can be tuned using the ``opt_cv`` argument.